dssgabriel/master-thesis/src/chapters/3-contributions.typ

 *`cuda-std`* is the GPU-side "standard" library for writing Rust-CUDA kernels.
 It provides all of the usual CUDA functions and primitives (e.g., getting a thread's index, synchronizing threads at the block level, ...) and also a wide variety of low-level intrinsics for math functions, warp-level manipulations, or address-space casting. `cuda-std` also provides macros for allocating shared memory, which we can extensively use for kernel performance optimizations.

 #h(-1.8em)
 *`rustc-codegen-nvvm`* is a custom backend for the Rust compiler that produces PTX code, and the most crucial component of the Rust-CUDA project for enabling Rust as a first-class CUDA programming language.
 It leverages NVIDIA's libNVVM to offload the code generation and most of the optimization work.
 The NVVM IR (Intermediate Representation) is a proprietary compiler internal representation based, at the time of writing, on LLVM 7 IR.
 The `rustc-codegen-nvvm` module is responsible for generating valid PTX from Rust's inner Mid-level Intermediate Representation (MIR).
-It first lowers MIR to LLVM 7 IR, then feeds it into libNVVM before getting the final, optimized PTX. /*@rustc-nvvm-pipeline*/ showcases the compilation process for generating PTX code using `rustc-codegen-nvvm`.
+It first lowers MIR to LLVM 7 IR, then feeds it into libNVVM before getting the final, optimized PTX. @compilation_pipeline showcases the complete compilation process for generating a cubin/fatbin from a Rust-CUDA kernel using `rustc-codegen-nvvm`.

-> TODO: Insert figure explaining the process here.

-#h(-1.8em)
+#figure(
+  image("../../figures/3-contributions/compilation_pipeline.svg", width: 96%),
+  caption: "Complete compilation pipeline of a Rust-CUDA kernel" )<compilation_pipeline>

+#h(1.8em)
 *`ptx-compiler`* is a small tool that allows the compilation of PTX files into cubin or fatbin files.
 This allows us to avoid JIT compilation of PTX upon loading it as a module when using `cust`.

 #h(-1.8em)